theoahfeldt/miking-jupyter/README.md

 Make sure you have all dependencies installed, and that the MCore bootstrap interpreter `miking` is in your `PATH`.
-Then, run the following command from the `miking-jupyter` folder to install the kernel.
+Then, run the following command from the project root directory to install the kernel.

 ```
 jupyter kernelspec install mcore_kernel/
 ```

 The kernel should now be known to Jupyter.
-To run it, **make sure you are in the `miking-jupyter` folder**, so that Python can locate the kernel module as `mcore_kernel.kernel`.
+To run it, **make sure you are in the project root**, so that Python can locate the kernel module as `mcore_kernel.kernel`.
 In the future, the kernel will be packaged so that Python can find it from any directory.